 I'd also heard that the board came with a training plan, one that went further down the path I'd taken my own training.
 I'd never felt completely settled on a hangboard training plan, lost somewhere in the limbo of knowing that the classic "repeater" workout was far too many reps to really build strength (but great for power endurance) and believing that using smaller holds made more sense than using more weight.
-Eva's methods seemed to go much further down the "less reps" road than I was willing to travel, so I didn't completely buy into the plan to begin with.
+Eva's methods seemed to go much further down the "less reps" road than I was willing to travel, so I didn't completely buy into the plan initially.
 For the sake of this review, I decided to commit to it anyway, even though I was on the cusp of reaching a long term goal and was already toying with being my own training guinea pig.

 First things first.
 Before I began the review, I'd heard several people lamenting the weight of the board (bad for shipping), the sharpness of the edges, and that in transit, the heavy boards were prone to damage.
 This was true.
 WAS.
 You'll notice that my board isn't the swirly pattern typical of the original boards.
 Because of the initial issues, JMClimbing changed the material used to manufacture the boards.
 They are now made of a much lighter polyurethane (instead of polyester) that is unlikely to get damaged under normal shipping conditions.
 Likely because of the new material, I found the edges to be downright friendly.
 By the end of my cycle, I was hanging with 105 lbs. on the 18mm edge, with no worry about cutting into my fingers.